mozilla/releasewarrior/how-tos/merge-and-staging-instance.md

 There is an AWS instance to run staging and merging instances so that we are fewer hops away from the hg repos.

 To access it, you can either
-1. Create an new instance with the AMI named "Mozilla release staging/merge machine".
+1. Create an new instance with the AMI named ```Mozilla release staging/merge machine```.
 I used a M3.large instance with 32 gb space added.
 2. Use the existing instance named "Mozilla release staging/merge machine" You will need a pem file to access them, the key for it is the usual location